nidrissi/web/content/post/git-2-theory/index.en.md

   It's not possible to create a loop in the history, so this graph has no directed cycles.

 - Everything has to start somewhere.
-  There is one special commit which has no parent, the initial commit.
+  There is one special commit which has no parent, the **initial commit** (the root, in mathematical terms).
   This commit is the beginning of the history of the repository.
   It simply represents the first time that files have been committed to the repository.